-Revisiting George Harrison’s ‘While My Guitar Gently Weeps’ Sequel
+Why George Harrison Made a ‘While My Guitar Gently Weeps’ Sequel

 "This Guitar (Can't Keep From Crying)" simultaneously recalled one of George Harrison's greatest moments with the Beatles as it bid that era a definitive goodbye.
-Released in December 1975, this would serve as the final single from Apple Records.
+Released on Dec.
+8, 1975, this would serve as the final single from Apple Records.

 He was stung by criticism – principally from Rolling Stone – that he hadn't payed more attention to his legacy with the Beatles, instead crafting a set list with touring partner Ravi Shankar that blended rock, jazz, funk and world music.
 Worse, Harrison had run himself down preparing a last-second album and then honoring a tour schedule that featured a string of physically demanding two-a-day concerts.
 His voice faltered badly, and that only increased the scrutiny.